Level3-REST/site/doc/patterns/chooser.md

 rel="http://level3.rest/patterns/chooser#choice"
 ```

-A Chooser resource will have 0 or more `choice` links pointing to [Choice](#choice-resource) resources in it's list.
+A Chooser resource has 0 or more `choice` links pointing to [Choice](#choice-resource) resources in its list.
 The ordering of the links is intentional, meaning they should be considered the presentation order of the choices.
-The HTTP specification requires header order to be maintained so clients can expect consistent link order.
+The HTTP specifications require [header order](https://tools.ietf.org/html/rfc7230#section-3.2.2) to be maintained so clients can expect consistent link order.

 ## Choice Resource

 `Profile: <http://level3.rest/patterns/chooser#choice-resource>`

-The Choice resource presents [Action](../profiles/action.md) profile.
+The Choice resource presents the [Action](../profiles/action.md) profile.
 It has the following state:

 | Property  | Purpose                                                      |
 | --------- | ------------------------------------------------------------ |